 For thirty-five years Lou Reed has been at the forefront of the avant-garde in popular music.
 His gritty and realistic vision made him a cultural icon of the disenfranchised urban youth of the 1960s and 1970s.
 A counterpoint to the booming impersonal economy of the 1980s and 1990s, Reed has asserted a brutal honesty into both his music and lyrics that demands the full attention of contemporary listeners.
 From punk rock to grunge, Reed has had an unparalleled influence on the American music scene.

-Lou Reed was born in Freeport, Long Island in March of 1942.
+Lou Reed was born in Brooklyn in March of 1942 and grew up in Freeport, Long Island.
 Greatly influenced by the popular Rhythm and Blues of the time, Reed played in a number of bands while still in high school.
 After graduating, he attended Syracuse University where he developed a defining friendship with poet Delmore Schwartz.
 A mentor to Reed, Schwartz’s ability to create complex emotional landscapes with a simple vernacular language, impressed on Reed the possibilities within the everyday voice of the streets.
 After Syracuse, Reed moved to New York, where he worked writing popular songs.

 In 1965, along with classically trained violinist and pianist John Cale, bass and guitar player Sterling Morrison, drummer Maureen Tucker, and singer Nico, Reed formed the Velvet Underground.
 The Velvet Underground cast off the optimism and light-hearted quality of the popular music of the time and made their mark with songs like “Heroin” and “All Tomorrow’s Parties,” which engaged the harrowing urban realities they knew well.
 More than just an alternative to the prevailing 1960s culture of hippies and flower power, the Velvet Underground was a band with an artistic and political vision beyond the realms of popular music.
 Produced by Andy Warhol, the Velvet were crucial in introducing and popularizing mixed-media happenings with dancers, projected film, and strobe light shows.